The more screws you install, the better your traction (especially with small solid tires).

-- #1200 provides excellent traction for plowing, yet enable you to drive inside.
+- Standard Grip provides excellent traction for plowing, yet enable you to drive inside.
 We’ve had no complaints about damage to concrete floors as they barely extend beyond the tires tread.
-(1/32″ – 1/16″) #1200 can make minor scratches to concrete surface treatment when new and the carbide is sharp.
+(1/32″ – 1/16″) Standard Grip can make minor scratches to concrete surface treatment when new and the carbide is sharp.

-- #1600 (a bit more aggressive) will chip concrete floors, while either size can be used safely on asphalt.
+- Super Grip (more aggressive than Standard Grip) will make minuscule chips to concrete floors, while either size can be used safely on asphalt.

 You’ll be surprised with how well they work and impressed with how well they’re made.
 Of the two European manufacturers, ours have wider treads, so they don’t sink into the rubber or fall out.
 In fact, you’ll probably never lose one unless your tires wear out.